halljson/eng_test/README.md

 ### Exceed Expectations
 - Create a service and a front-end to present the data.
+- For front-end developers, mapping out locations using a JS map library such as Google Maps or Leaflet.

 ### Prerequisites
 Although, we are flexible on the languages for this test, we have limited the amount of languages as to quicken the review process.